ibm-cloud-docs/text-to-speech/websockets.md

 {: help}
 {: support}

-To synthesize text, the client passes a simple JSON text message to the service with the following parameters.
+To synthesize text, the client passes a simple JSON text message to the service with the following parameters:

 `text` (*required* string)
 :   Provides the text that is to be synthesized.
 The client can pass plain text or text that is annotated with the Speech Synthesis Markup Language (SSML).
 The client can pass a maximum of 5 KB of input text with the request.
 The limit includes any SSML that you specify.
 For more information, see [Specifying input text](/docs/text-to-speech?topic=text-to-speech-usingHTTP#input) and the sections that follow it.
 (SSML input can also include the `<mark>` element.
 For more information, see [Specifying an SSML mark](/docs/text-to-speech?topic=text-to-speech-timing#timing-mark).)